Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Model and Analysis

-\subsection{Direct Assignment Approximation}
+\subsubsection{Direct Assignment Approximation.}

 In the spirit of fluid approximation, one may replace the inner maximization by the summation of utilities weighted by acceptance probabilities.
 Doing so mimics the direct assignment policy (DAP) in bipartite matching problems, where the recommendation stage is effectively diminished.
-Specifically, DAP corresponds to the following integer linear program:
+Specifically, DAP corresponds to the following integer linear program, which can be reduced to an LP because its constraint coefficient matrix is totally unimodular.